jaysylvester/citizen/README.md

       }
     }

-The citizen server calls `handler()` after it processes the initial request and passes it 4 arguments: an object containing the parameters of the request, the Node.js `request` and `response` objects, and the current request's context.
+The citizen server calls `handler()` after it processes the initial request and passes it 4 arguments: a `params` object containing the parameters of the request, the Node.js `request` and `response` objects, and the current request's context.

 <table>
   <caption>Properties of the <code>params</code> object</caption>
   <tr>
     <td><code>config</code></td>
-    <td>Your app's configuration, including any customizations for the current controller action</td>
+    <td>Your app's configuration, including any <a href="#controller-configuration">customizations</a> for the current controller action</td>
   </tr>
   <tr>
     <td><code>route</code></td>
-    <td>Details of the requested route, such as the requested URL and the name of the route controller</td>
+    <td>Details of the requested route, such as the URL and the name of the route controller</td>
   </tr>
   <tr>
     <td><code>url</code></td>